alexandertrefz/essence/packages/website/protocols.md

 Namespace member's const joins with one, and no member name can begin with `_`, so a Protocol named after a Namespace can never reach the Namespace's const.

-One Protocol name means one set of consts, so two Protocols of the same name with provided Methods can not be compiled together — declare the Protocol once and import it where it is needed.
+One Protocol name and one Method name mean one const, so two Protocols of the same name may not both provide a Method of the same name in one compilation (`clashing-provided-method`) — declare the Protocol once and import it where it is needed, or rename one of the two.
+Two same-named Protocols providing DIFFERENT Methods name different consts and compile fine.